footnote42/academic-planner/README.md

 # 📘 Academic Planner

 A printable weekly planner designed for UK secondary school pupils, helping them organize school hours, after-school activities, and evening routines with clarity and flexibility.
+This is an edit.

 ## 🗓️ Overview